B-O-Y-group/OOP-Ex3/README.md

-click on the button "Shortest path Algorithm" then click on the screen for choosing a source node
+click on the button "Shortest path Algorithm"
+Then click on the screen for choosing a source node
-then click on the screen for choosing a destination node
+Then click on the screen for choosing a destination node

 The result information appears in the window at the bottom of the screen.
 ![img_2.png](img_2.png)

-click on the button "TSP Algorithm" then click on the screen few node to create a list for finding the best route
+Click on the button "TSP Algorithm"
+Then click on a vertex on the screen to create a list to find the best route
 then click on "START"
 ![img_6.png](img_6.png)
 The result information appears in the window at the bottom of the screen.

 click on the button "LOAD"
-then choose a json file for draw the graph on the screen.
+Then select the json file for draw the graph on the screen.
 ![img_5.png](img_5.png)
 click on the button "SAVE"
-then choose the folder u want to save the json file of the graph
+Then select the folder where you want to save the graph's json file
 ![img_7.png](img_7.png)